-What’s even greater is that each landing page will now have it’s own conversion rate, and you can split test each step to gradually improve your funnel so that more visitors reach the next step.
+What’s even greater is that each landing page will now have its own conversion rate.
+You can split test each step and gradually improve your funnel so that more visitors reach the next step.

-It can be easy to raise your conversion rates and hurt your quality of leads at the same time.
+It can be easy to raise your conversion rates and hurt your lead quality at the same time.

 How often have you not been able to get in contact with new leads or get bogus lead information sent to you?

 If your visitors take the time and effort to go through your multi step landing pages, there’s a good chance they’re more ready and eager to hear what you have to say.

 This is because they now believe you have all the information you need to help them out.

 And if you use your final step form as a great reason for them to give you their personal contact info (Like, “We’re putting your quote together.
 Where can we send it?”) then they’ll be expecting your phone call and/or email.

 So how do you dive in and get started with multi step landing pages?

 To begin with, start mapping out what “lead carrots” (also known as “lead magnets“) you can use to get your visitors to finish the first landing page step.

 Asking users for their zip code, the quantity of what they need, or how soon they need help are great first steps for your multi step landing page funnel.